biocswirl-dev-team/learning_resources/CSHL_workshop/Intro_worksheet.md

 ## Topics

+**What is R?**

+- What are vectors?
   - Basic data types

 - `data.frame` and `matrix` objects
   - Basic functions for exploring dataframes
   - Basic functions for matrices

-**Data Types**
+  - Indexing and Subsetting
+- Common R operations
+- Variables

+ **What is Bioconductor?**

+- Introduction

+**What is BiocSwirl**

+- Introduction
+- Notes and topics

+### Data Types

 In R there are multiple types of data and I have listed a couple of basic ones below: